Polkalokr (LKR) Reaches Market Capitalization of $1.66 Million

-Polkalokr (CURRENCY:LKR) traded up 2.2% against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on February 4th.
-Polkalokr has a total market cap of $1.66 million and approximately $157,605.00 worth of Polkalokr was traded on exchanges in the last 24 hours.
-One Polkalokr coin can now be bought for about $0.0650 or 0.00000156 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Polkalokr has traded 1.9% higher against the US dollar.
+Polkalokr (CURRENCY:LKR) traded up 0.1% against the dollar during the 24-hour period ending at 18:00 PM Eastern on February 6th.
+One Polkalokr coin can currently be bought for about $0.0649 or 0.00000154 BTC on exchanges.
+During the last seven days, Polkalokr has traded 1.9% higher against the dollar.
+Polkalokr has a total market cap of $1.66 million and $158,346.00 worth of Polkalokr was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.